pauldmccarthy/dotfiles/README.md

 The Python development configuration currently assumes that:

-* You use virtual environments (currently no support for conda)
+* You use virtual or conda environments
-* You store all of your virtual environments in one directory
+* You store all of your virtual/conda environments in one directory
-* The following packages are installed in all of your virtual environments (and maybe some others that I've forgotten):
+* The following packages are installed in all of your virtual/conda environments (and maybe some others that I've forgotten):
   - `flake8`
   - `pylint`
-  - `python-language-server[all]`
+  - `python-lsp-server[all]`

 To have the correct environment automatically activated when you open a given `.py` file: